 Using the Workflow System, actions can be configured to be either semi-automated or fully-automated depending on the information in the event.
 Once an action is in the Workflow System the action can be approved or rejected resulting in organization-wide security device updates using the Device Connectors.

-TRP includes an audit sub-system that provides full audit details about all events, actions and system settings.
+Threat Response includes an audit sub-system that provides full audit details about all events, actions and system settings.